 There is no evidence that the COVID-19 vaccines cause infertility in women or men.Back to top

 Are the vaccines safe for me if I have already had COVID-19?

 The CDC encourages people who have had COVID-19 to get vaccinated.
 Some of the people in the vaccine studies had evidence of a prior COVID-19 infection.
 They had side effects from the vaccine that were similar to those who had not been previously infected.Back to top

 Should I get an antibody test after the COVID-19 vaccine to make sure it’s working?

 Antibody testing is not currently recommended to check someone’s immunity to COVID-19 following vaccination.
 The COVID-19 antibody test used at MSK detects the immune response after being infected by COVID-19; it does not measure the immune response as a result of the vaccine.
 That’s why it should not be routinely ordered to assess vaccine response.Back to top

 How long does the vaccine protection last?
 Will people need to get it annually, like the flu shot?

-It is too early to tell how long the Pfizer-BioNTech and Moderna vaccines will provide protection against COVID-19, or whether follow-up shots will be needed on a regular basis.
-No vaccine provides 100% protection against getting the virus or spreading it to others, which is why it’s very important to continue following safety guidelines such as social distancing, wearing masks, and regularly washing hands.
-We will learn more as increasing numbers of people are vaccinated in the coming months.Back to top
+It is too early to tell how long the vaccines will provide protection against COVID-19 or whether follow-up shots will be needed on a regular basis.
+No vaccine provides 100% protection against getting the virus or spreading it to others, which is why it’s very important to continue following safety guidelines, such as social distancing, wearing masks, and regularly washing hands.
+Read about how some people with cancer may need to receive a third dose of the COVID-19 vaccine »

 Back to top